harleycalvert/nvims/docs/DATABASE.md

 - `CONSTRAINT fk_cl_subject FOREIGN KEY (subject_id) REFERENCES subjects (id) ON DELETE CASCADE`

 #### `class_enrollments`

+Bridge between the enrolment chain and the timetabling chain.
+Maps a student's subject enrolment (`client_subject_enrolments`) to a specific class so the student appears on that class's attendance register. `session_attendance` rows are populated for students who have a `class_enrollment` in a class when sessions are taken.
+References `classes` and `client_subject_enrolments`.

 | Column | Type | Null | Default | Key |
 |---|---|---|---|---|